rajatkhanna1999/PacketSniffer/README.md

 # PacketSniffer
 Packet Sniffer:
-It Sniffs the packets travelling in the network and Web GUI is made using eel library and a Python backend.
+It Sniffs the packets travelling in the network.
+Web GUI uses eel library to interact between Python backend and frontend from HTML, CSS and Javascript.

 ![](ui_sample1.png)
 ![](ui_sample2.png)